docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/PF_EventUnion.rst

 Keydown
 ================================================================================

-The user pressed a key, and the effect’s UI is active.
+The user pressed a key, and the effect's UI is active.
 Use the macros in AE_EffectUI.h to access and manipulate the key codes received.

 PF_KeyDownEvent
 ********************************************************************************